 (If you want a substrate with a wood texture for your enclosure, use Aspen or Hemp they are known to be safe as they don’t have the fine dust particles)

 There is Plicatic acid and other harmful chemicals that are found in cedar trees.
-Plicatic acid protects the tree by killing cells but it is known to be toxic and an irritant for hamsters.
+Plicatic acid protects the tree from bugs and fungi by killing cells but it is all known to be toxic and an irritant for hamsters.
 Simarily, Pine trees contain Abietic acid which the OSHA has classified as a skin and respiratory irritant.
 For hamsters, Pine and Cedar can cause respiratory infections, allergic reactions and asthma.
 Our friends at Hamsters South Africa have made a page about the dangers of pine and cedar.

 Scented Bedding can cause a respiratory infection and will irritate their nose and stress them out.
 Hamsters have very sensitive noses so scented bedding would be like if you were in a lift with someone constantly spraying strong smelling spray, it would start to irritate you and you will cough as it hits the back of your throat.
 Hamsters rely on their scent and adding a different scent will stress them out, this is why many hamster owners will put a bit of old bedding back into their cage, so that the hamster has his or her own smells and will feel safe and at home.